Donald J. D'Amico, M.D.

 Dr. D'Amico has published over 175 articles on vitreoretinal diseases and has co-edited two books covering comprehensive retinal themes.
 He has participated as a principal investigator or co-investigator in many clinical trials and laboratory investigations.
 His major interests include: vitreoretinal surgery; diabetic retinopathy; macular degeneration; experimental lasers and other technologies for the surgical treatment of vitreoretinal disorders such as retinal detachment, macular holes and epiretinal membranes; and endophthalmitis and intravitreal drug therapy.
 As attending physician specializing in the care of patients with vitreoretinal disorders at the Weill Cornell Department of Ophthalmology, Dr. D'Amico also provides direct instruction of medical students, ophthalmology residents, and retina fellows.
 In this role he has twice received the Teacher of the Year Award given by the residents of the Massachusetts Eye and Ear Infirmary.

 Dr. D'Amico is a distinguished national and international lecturer and is the recipient of many honors, including the Honor Award and the Senior Achievement Award from the American Academy of Ophthalmology.
 He serves on the board of four major journals, and is highly active in professional societies.
-He is currently the President of the Retina Society, and a member of the Executive Committee of the prestigious international retinal organization Club Jules Gonin.
+He is a past President of the Retina Society, and is the immediate past President of the prestigious international retinal organization Club Jules Gonin.

 Donald J. D'Amico, M.D., Professor and Chairman of Ophthalmology at Weill Cornell Medical College and Ophthalmologist-in-Chief at NewYork-Presbyterian/Weill Cornell Medical Center, discusses diabetic retinopathy, a retina disorder caused by complications of diabetes.